 How Does The Car Heater Work?

-Once this coolant gets warm enough, the thermostat will open, forcing it to flow through the radiator at the front.
+Once this coolant gets tepid enough, the thermostat will open, forcing it to flow through the radiator at the front.
 This prevents it from cycling out of control, maintaining an optimal engine temperature of around 200 degrees F.

 Does A Car Heater Use Gas?